h42i/HasiMQ-Sockets/README.md

 To install the modules run
 > $ npm install i2c@0.1.8

+Adjust the paths in the HasiMQ-Sockets.service file and copy the file to either
+> /usr/lib/systemd/system/
+or
+> /etc/systemd/system/

+# Run

+Enable systemd service via
+> $ systemctl enable HasiMQ-Sockets.service
+and start with
+> $ systemctl start HasiMQ-Sockets.service

 # Issues

 Currently neither keepalive signal or success codes are implemented for the